LazharBK/bash-script/README.md

 # bash-script
 *how to use*
-sudo ./script.sh /source /destination retention 2>> error.log
+sudo ./script.sh /source_directory /destination_directory number_retention 2>> error.log